pinot-contrib/pinot-docs/README.md

 ### Why is user-facing real-time analytics is so challenging?

-What does the user-facing real-time analytics app described above require from the underlying infrastructure?
+User-facing real-time analytics is challenging because it requires some very specific things from the underlying infrastructure.

 ![Challenges of user-facing real-time analytics](<.gitbook/assets/Screen Shot 2021-04-28 at 2.09.22 PM.png>)